mbrochh/django-graphql-apollo-react-demo/README.md

 1. [Add Pagination to ListView](#add-pagination)
 1. [Add Cache Invalidation](#cache-invalidation)

+## Part 3: Advanced Topics

+I am planning to keep this repo alive and add some more best practices as I implement them out at work.
+Some ideas:

+1. Create a HOC "<LoginRequired>" to protect views
+1. Create a HOC "<NetworkStatus>" to allow refetching of failed queries after the network was down
+1. Don't refresh the entire page after login/logout
+1. Create Python decorator like "login_required" for mutations and resolvers
+1. Some examples for real cache invalidation
+1. Hosting (EC2 instance for Django, S3 bucket for frontend files)

+If you have more ideas, please add them in the issue tracker!

 Before you start, you should read a little bit about [GraphQL](http://graphql.org/learn/) and [Apollo](http://dev.apollodata.com/react/) and [python-graphene](http://docs.graphene-python.org/projects/django/en/latest/).

 If you have basic understanding of Python, Django, JavaScript and ReactJS, you should be able to follow this tutorial and copy and paste the code snippets shown below and hopefully it will all work out nicely.

-It should give you a feeling for the necessary steps involved, for the files involved and some ideas for some useful patterns that most people usually need in their apps.
+The tutorial should give you a feeling for the necessary steps involved when building a web application with Django, GraphQL and ReactJS.

+If you find typos or encounter other issues, please report them at the issue tracker.

 # <a name="part1"></a>Part 1: The Backend